Kuestenschmiede/RoutingBundle/README.md

 - choose layers to load OpenStreetMap-data over OverpassQL along route or in perimeter
 - choose layers to load georeferenced data from your own database along route or in perimeter
 - specify a minimal and maximal detour for features along a route
-- specify a minimal and maximal distance for features in a perimeter (calculated over the OpenRouteService Matrix-Service)
+- specify a minimal and maximal distance for features in a perimeter (calculated over the OpenRouteService or Graphhopper Matrix-Service)
 - show a list with all features along a route and in a perimeter